 For this eggnog cookie recipe, first you’ll combine your dry ingredients.
-Then in a seperate bowl, cream the butter and sugar together.
-Once it’s mixed, you add eggnog, eggs and vanilla until its smooth and creamy.
+Then in a separate bowl, cream the butter and sugar together.
+Once it’s mixed, you add eggnog, egg and vanilla until its smooth and creamy.
 Slowly add your dry ingredients to the wet until it’s blended.

 Looking for more Christmas cookies?

 Hot Cocoa Cookies take another drink favorite, hot chocolate, and turns them into a cookie.